Brien McMahon High School

 Ms. Eva Bartush was their teacher at the time and continues to teach several of the students who built the boat last year in the new IB Marine Science Class.
 Ms. Bartush is currently the Marine Science Academy Coordinator and Science Department Chair Person at BMHS and teaches Marine Studies 1 in addition to the IB Marine Science class.
 About the project, she said, “the students worked for several weeks in different teams with a variety of responsibilities to contribute to the completion of the boat.
 It was a really incredible program that taught the students teamwork and a wide variety of skills.
 I’m very proud of these students for their collaboration on this project and taking part in a global initiative with Educational Passages that is now connecting them across the ocean.”

-This boat has two GPS systems onboard.
-The reports from the main GPS are showing on the map at the top of this page here (which updates once per day with location reports every 12 hours).
-Here below is where you can see the data reporting from the second GPS which is connected to the sensor package.
+This boat had two GPS systems onboard.
+The reports from the main GPS are displayed on the map at the top of this page.
+Here below is where you can see the data reporting from the second GPS which is connected to the sensor package by MakerBuoy.
 In addition to reporting location with a secondary GPS tracker, this system is also collecting air temperature, water temperature, and orientation.

 There is also a camera connected to the sensor pack, which took lots of pictures during its voyage so far.
 Here are a select few: